sallyyinzhang/Quality-Aware-Neural-Complementary-Item-Recommendation/README.md

 # Quality-Aware Neural Complementary Item Recommendation
-This is our TensorFlow implementation for the paper；
+This is our TensorFlow implementation for the paper:

 @inproceedings{zhang2018quality,
 title={Quality-aware neural complementary item recommendation},